Professional Liability Insurance

 Other situations that may require you to carry errors and omissions insurance include:

 - Client contracts

 - State or local laws

 There are many professions, such as doctors and lawyers, that obviously have a need for professional liability insurance, but there are other industries that may surprise you.
-Beauty professionals, IT consultants, and marketing companies also have a substantial exposure from advice they offer to their customers and clients.
+Beauty professionals, IT consultants, and marketing companies could also benefit from professional liability coverage to mitigate the risks associated with advice offered to customers and clients.

-Professional liability insurance is there to protect your financial assets in the event of a lawsuit, but it is always better to avoid claim situations rather than let insurance take care of the aftermath of a dispute.
+Professional liability insurance offers financial protection in the event of claims against your service-based business.
+However, it is always better to avoid claim situations rather than let insurance take care of the aftermath of a dispute.

-- Solid contracts and client agreements: The basis of any strong relationship is good communication.
-Be sure that both you and your clients are on the same page when it comes to goals, projections, and requirements.
+- Solid Contracts and Client Agreements: The basis of any strong relationship is good communication.
+Be sure that both you and your clients are on the same page when it comes to professional services goals, projections, and requirements.
 Have these specifications well documented to be sure that there is no room for misunderstandings in the future.
 We offer free legal documents to help keep set up some of these agreements.

-- Business structure: While it may not directly help avoid claims, having your business structured as an LLC will shield your personal finances from the effects of a judgment against your business
+- Formal Business Structures: While it may not directly help avoid claims, having your business structured as an LLC will shield your personal finances from the effects of a judgment against your business.

 Yes, professional liability insurance goes by many names, but it is generally the same concept across industries.
-Other titles may be malpractice, E&O, and professional indemnity.
+Other titles may be malpractice insurance, E&O insurance, or professional indemnity insurance.

 Possibly.
 An LLC isn’t necessarily an impenetrable entity and may not protect personal assets in the event of a claim.
 The answer to this question is more of a legal matter than an insurance one.

 Read our article on maintaining your corporate veil, and consult with your attorney about which of your assets could be exposed.